What to see in the vicinity of Kuala Lumpur. Cathedral of the Blessed Virgin Mary

 Old railway station

-The building of the Old Railway Station, built back in 1910 by the British, is the most beautiful architectural monument in the Moorish style.
-In 1986, the departure of long-distance trains was transferred to the new station, only commuter trains were left in the old station.
-The building of the old station has been restored, and within its walls there is a chic Heritage Station Hotel.
-A pedestrian route will run through the building of the Old Railway Station from the Pasar Seni metro station in Chinatown towards the Masjid Negara National Mosque and the Taman Tasik Perdana Botanical Park.
+The Old Railway Station building, built back in 1910 by the British, is a beautiful monument of architecture in the Moorish style.
+In 1986, the departure of long-distance trains was transferred to the new station, leaving only commuter trains at the old station.
+The old station building has been restored and the luxurious Heritage Station Hotel is located within its walls.
+The Old Railway Station building will serve as a route for tourists from the Pasar Seni metro station in Chinatown towards the Masjid Negara National Mosque and the Taman Tasik Perdana Botanical Park.

-Taman Tasik Perdana Park or Park by the Lake is nine hectares of both untouched jungle and impeccably manicured lawns.
+Taman Tasik Perdana or Lake Park is nine hectares of both pristine jungle and immaculately manicured lawns.
 Taman Tasik Perdana Park, located around an artificial lake, includes attractions such as Bird and Butterfly Parks, Orchid and Hibiscus Gardens, and Deer Park...

 Bird Park

-The Bird Park is an incredibly beautiful very large Park, where a huge number of birds live in conditions as close to real as possible: in a forest with lakes and waterfalls...
-Birds fly here under nets stretched over the park, they are not at all afraid of visitors and boldly approach to get acquainted, which lead to inexpressible delight both children and adults!
-This Kuala Lumpur attraction is a must see!
-Where else will you see such a variety of birds, giving themselves petting without exaggeration?
-Where else in one place can you feed two-meter-long ostriches, meet peacocks, storks, hornbills, huge pelicans or small parrots, and also see how chicks hatch from eggs?
+The Bird Park is an incredibly beautiful, very large Park, where a huge number of birds live in conditions as close as possible to the real ones: in a forest with lakes and waterfalls...
+Birds here fly under nets stretched over the park, they are not at all afraid of visitors and boldly come to meet them, which brings unspeakable delight to both children and adults!
+This attraction of Kuala Lumpur is simply a must-see!
+Where else will you see such a variety of birds, allowing themselves to be stroked without exaggeration?
+Where else in one place can you feed two-meter ostriches, meet peacocks, storks, hornbills, huge pelicans or small parrots, and also see chicks hatching from eggs?

-Again, the park is huge: stock up on water and get ready for some serious leg endurance testing.
+I repeat, the Park is huge: stock up on water and get ready for a serious test of leg endurance.

 • Opening hours: from 9:00 to 18:00 daily

-Butterfly Park is another must-see park in Kuala Lumpur.
+Butterfly Park is another must-see Park in Kuala Lumpur.
 It is located near the Bird Park and is ready to literally amaze you and your children.
-In a unique Park with a recreated atmosphere rainforest more than 6,000 butterflies live in their natural habitat.
-In addition, there is a Museum of Insects, which, in addition to butterflies, also abound: beetles, spiders and scorpions in stock!
+In a unique Park with a recreated atmosphere tropical forest More than 6,000 butterflies live in their natural habitat.
+In addition, there is a Museum of Insects, which, in addition to butterflies, are also abundant here: beetles, spiders and scorpions in assortment!

 • Opening hours: from 9:00 to 18:00 daily